Code-Institute-Submissions/stream3_trade/README.md

 The website uses Bootstrap for full responsiveness so it is available on all devices.
 On the home page user can find instructions how the site works and also they can read the story of Kyle Macdonald.
 If the user clicks on the items in the Kyle Macdonald section it will pop up a gallery.
-This galleries functionality comes from a Bootstrap template and the pictures are from Kyle`s blog (www.oneredpaperclip.blogspot.ie)
+This galleries functionality comes from a Bootstrap template and the pictures are from Kyle's blog (www.oneredpaperclip.blogspot.ie)

 ## Functionalities